 The financial statements of CRITEO SA have been prepared in accordance with the accounting rules and principles generally accepted in France, complying with the requirements of the General Chart of Accounts (Règl.
 ANC 2014-03 related to PCG).
+The accounting policies for establishing and preparing the company's statutory accounts were

-The accounting policies for establishing and preparing the company's statutory accounts were applied, in accordance with the principle of caution and in line with the following assumptions:
+The accounting policies for establishing and preparing the company's statutory accounts were applied, in accordance with the principle of conservativism, based on the following assumptions: